postcss/postcss/docs/api.md

 ### `error.plugin`

-Contains PostCSS plugin name if error did not come from CSS parser.
+Contains the PostCSS plugin name if the error didn’t come from the CSS parser.

 ```js
 error.plugin //=> 'postcss-vars'